-If you had the support of a relatively safe, responsive, aware family you may have had a better chance at recovering and salvaging your self esteem after having been taunted and bullied as a child.
-If you already felt unsafe at home and the torture continued outside the home, the overwhelming sense of being lost, abandoned, hopeless, and filled with self-loathing pervaded your everyday ife.
+If you had the support of a relatively safe, responsive, aware family you may have had a better chance of recovering and salvaging your self esteem after having been taunted and bullied as a child.
+If you already felt unsafe at home and the torture continued outside home, the overwhelming sense of being lost, abandoned, hopeless, and filled with self-loathing pervaded your everyday life.
 It can also feel like anyone who befriends you is doing you a favor, because you see yourself as so damaged.
 Or you may think that anyone involved in your life must be predatory and not to be trusted.
 Without a supportive home life, the effects of bullying can be magnified and miserably erode quality of life.

 5. Bullying (with Over-Supportive Parents)